arnavgautam/TreeHacks2015/HOLs/HOL-BuildingAppsWithCaching/HOL.md

 1. Select the file **Table.cshtml** located in the **Assets** folder of the lab.

-1. Open the **HomeController** and add the following code to return the View you added in the previous step.
+1. Open the **HomeController.cs** file located in the **Controllers** folder and add the following code to return the View you added in the previous step.

 	(Code Snippet - _BuildingAppsWithCachingService - Ex3 - TableAction_)